An introduction to Mackey and Green 2-functors: The definition of Green 2-functor

 \begin{Exa} For a subgroup inclusion $i\colon H\hookrightarrow G$ and $\kk$-linear representations $M\in \cat M(H)$ and $N\in \cat M(G)$, with induction given by $i_* = \Ind^G_H = \kk G \otimes_{\kk H}(-)$ as in \Cref{Rem:adjoints}, the projection formula(s) reduces to the $\kk G$-module isomorphism

 defined by $g\otimes_H m \otimes n \mapsto gm \otimes g \otimes_H n$. \end{Exa}

 \begin{Rem} On a fancy side note, $\mathsf{MonADD}$ is the 2-category of pseudomonoids in the symmetric monoidal 2-category~$\ADD$.
 This point of view works with any legal target 2-category~$\mathbb A$ (\Cref{Rem:variations}), as long as it is symmetric monoidal.
-This will \emph{not} work \eg when taking values in triangulated categories (\cf \Cref{sec:examples}), as there is no way to tensor two triangulated categories together; in this case we can make do with a more pedestrian notion of tensor-triangulated category, or else we may want to switch to using the symmetric monoidal 2-category $\mathbb A$ of stable derivators. \end{Rem}
+This will \emph{not} work \eg when taking values in triangulated categories (\cf \Cref{sec:examples}), as there is no way to tensor two triangulated categories together; in this case we can make do with a more pedestrian notion of tensor-triangulated category, or else we can use the symmetric monoidal 2-category $\mathbb A$ of stable derivators (see \cite{GPS14}). \end{Rem}

 \begin{Rem} Consider one of the spannable pairs $(\GG;\JJ)$ as in \Cref{Rem:variations}, and suppose that $\GG$ admits arbitrary finite products and that the class $\JJ$ of admissible 1-morphisms is closed under them.
 Then, for any Green 2-functor $\cat M$ for $(\GG;\JJ)$, the canonical projections $G_1\times G_2 \to G_k$ induce for all $G_1,G_2$ external tensor products